woopsa-protocol/Woopsa/README.md

 ```

 ## Getting the library
-The latest release is part of the git repository, in the well-named **Release** directory.
+The latest version is part of the git repository.
 It contains the .NET and JavaScript versions of the Woopsa library, as well as a few examples to get started!

-You can of course also go to the Releases tab of this project, to get version 1.1 here: https://github.com/woopsa-protocol/Woopsa/releases/tag/v1.1

 ## Getting started
 Our [Getting Started](http://www.woopsa.org/get-started/) tutorial allows you to get started quickly with Woopsa.
-It's really easy and we promise you'll be convinced!
+It's really easy !

-## Building / Making a release
-### Windows
-Run the make-release-windows.bat file.
-This will
- * Build the .NET library
- * Build the WoopsaDemo server
- * Minify/uglify the JavaScript library
- * Copy all those things in the ``Release`` directory

-System requirements:
- * Visual Studio Professional 2013 or newer (requires devenv to be in your ``PATH`` variable)
- * Uglifyjs (requires nodejs)

-### Linux/MacOS
-A build/release script is coming soon!

 ## Compatibility
 Woopsa has been tested and works on: